Federal Financial Aid Refund & Withdrawal Facts

 To encourage the completion of degree/certificate programs within a reasonable time frame and to comply with federal requirements, financial aid recipients must maintain satisfactory academic progress as a condition for receiving financial aid.
 Satisfactory academic progress requires financial aid recipients to do the following:

-- Meet minimum cumulative grade point averages listed below;
+- Meet minimum cumulative grade point average

 - Satisfactorily complete at least 67% of cumulative credit hours attempted and

-- Complete the degree/certificate program within the maximum attempted hours listed below.
+- Complete the degree/certificate program within the maximum attempted hours

 Financial aid recipients who do not meet these conditions will lose their financial aid eligibility.
 Therefore, withdrawing may affect the status of your satisfactory academic progress.